axeII/home-ops/README.md

 | Offsite Machine  | 60 GB | 8TB | 8GB | for backups and storage datababase,redis etc |
 <!-- textlint-enable -->

+I've made a blog post about HW, what were my choices... which ones were good and which ones were bad.
+[Click here](https://axell.dev/favorite/my-home-lab/).

 ---